Fine-Tuned Convex Approximations of Probabilistic Reachable Sets under Data-driven Uncertainties: Introduction

 \subsection{Literature Review}

-Researchers may come across various uncertainties when it comes to the motion planning and control of dynamic systems considering collision avoidance.
-For the sake of operation safety, it is critical to perform a reachability analysis, which has been widely discussed.
-For bounded uncertainties, a classical way to compute the reachable set is by performing Hamilton-Jacobi (HJ) reachability analysis.
-It formulates the problem as a partial differential equation (PDE) which can be solved by numerical methods.
-It is computationally attractive in lower dimensions but scales poorly to higher dimensions \cite{chen2018decomposition,devonport2020estimating,lew2021sampling}.
-Also, HJ reachability analysis requires detailed information on dynamics or uncertainties and relies on strong assumptions like there are no time correlations of parameter uncertainties, which makes it unavailable in some realistic scenarios \cite{devonport2020estimating,lew2021sampling}.
+A classical way to compute reachable sets for bounded uncertainties is given by performing a Hamilton-Jacobi (HJ) reachability analysis.
+It formulates the problem as a partial differential equation which can be solved by numerical methods.
+While computationally tractable in lower dimensions, the method scales poorly to higher dimensions \cite{chen2018decomposition,lew2022safe}.
+Also, HJ reachability analysis requires detailed information on dynamics or uncertainties and relies on strong assumptions like there are no time correlations of parameter uncertainties, which makes it unavailable in some realistic scenarios \cite{lew2022safe}.